nickdichev/huffman-elixir/blog_01.md

 end
 ```

 The function takes the map, uses `Enum.into/2` to convert the map into a list of tuples.
 Each tuple will have the form of `{character, weight}`.
 The list of tuples is then passed into `Enum.map/2` which will convert each tuple with `Huffman.TreeNode.from_tuple/1`.
-At this point, we have a list of `TreeNode`, however, they are not sorted.
+At this point, we have a list of `TreeNode`s, however, they are not sorted.
 We pass the unsorted queue into `sort/1` which will return a priority queue.

 Let's see some examples of the code we just implemented: